About AL amyloidosis

 Some types of amyloidosis are closely related to other conditions ranging from inflammatory diseases (rheumatoid arthritis, chronic infections, Crohn’s disease) to haematological malignancies such as multiple myeloma, Waldenström macroglobulinemia and chronic lymphocytic leukemia.

 AL amyloidosis is the most prevalent type of amyloidosis.
-However, it is still considered a rare condition, with an estimated incidence of nine cases per million person-years.
+However, it is still considered a rare condition, with an estimated incidence of nine cases per million persons every year.
 It affects men slightly more often than women and the average age of diagnosed patients is 63 years.

 This disease (also referred to as light chain amyloidosis) arises from abnormal plasma cells, which are a type of immune cell responsible for antibodies production.
 It is a disease of the bone marrow, which affects the organs outside it.
 In the bone marrow of AL amyloidosis patients, a plasma cell clone composed of abnormal plasma cells produces misfolded immunoglobulin light chains.
 These aberrant antibodies serve no purpose in the body and deposit in organs and tissues where they interfere with normal functioning.
 Amyloid proteins disrupt normal functioning because the body is unable to remove them, which leads to the accumulation of these proteins.
 Specifically, the accumulation of these proteins in vital organs such as the heart, kidneys, liver and gastrointestinal system can cause severe organ dysfunction.